GLOBAL MARKETS-European stocks set for biggest quarterly drop since 2020

 By Elizabeth Howcroft and Samuel Indyk

-LONDON, March 31 (Reuters) - European stocks were little changed on Thursday, holding near recent one-month highs but set for the biggest quarterly drop since the start of 2020, while oil prices fell and eastern Ukraine braced for fresh attacks.
+LONDON, March 31 (Reuters) - European stocks edged lower on Thursday and were set for their biggest quarterly drop since the start of 2020, while oil prices fell and eastern Ukraine braced for fresh attacks.

+The MSCI World Equity index was down 0.3% on the day .MIWD00000PUS, while Europe's STOXX 600 eased 0.2% to sit just below a one-month high hit on Tuesday .STOXX.

+European indexes strengthened earlier in the week as investor sentiment became more positive about Ukraine peace talks.
+But optimism petered out after Ukrainian President Volodymyr Zelenskiy said that no quick resolution is expected and the country prepared for new Russian attacks.

+The sell-off in U.S. Treasuries has paused in recent days, with the 10-year yield edging lower on Thursday to 2.3197%, compared to a three-year high of 2.557% touched on Monday US10YT=RR.

+European government bond yields were also down on the day, but still the German 10-year yield was set for its biggest monthly rise since 2009.

-Asian shares fell and oil prices plunged following news that the United States was considering releasing up to 180 million barrels from its strategic petroleum reserve as part of a move to lower fuel prices.
+Oil prices plunged during the Asian session and extended losses in European trading hours following news on Wednesday that the United States was considering releasing up to 180 million barrels from its strategic petroleum reserve as part of a move to lower fuel prices.

 Oil prices have surged since Russia invaded Ukraine in late February and the United States and allies responded with hefty sanctions on Russia, the second-largest exporter of crude.